-Currently in the midst of an expansion, the Las Vegas Convention Center will span 200 acres when complete in time for CES in January 2021.
+Currently in the midst of an expansion, the Las Vegas Convention Center will span 200 acres when complete in December 2020.
 Conventioneers walking the facility from end to end would log approximately 1.5 miles creating the need for an on-property guest transportation solution.
 In 2018, Las Vegas had more than 42 million visitors.
 The Las Vegas Convention Center hosts more than 1.6 million attendees annually.

 Overall, the tourism industry continues to be crucial to Southern Nevada’s economy generating $60 billion in total economic impact, supporting approximately 383,000 jobs and $16.4 billion in local wages and salaries.
 These jobs represent 39 percent of Southern Nevada’s total workforce.

-For a gallery of images and video from today’s announcement, The Boring Company’s proposed Las Vegas Convention Center Loop conceptual designs and the Las Vegas Convention Center Expansion construction images and b-roll, click here.
+For a gallery of images and video from today’s announcement, The Boring Company’s proposed Vegas Loop at Las Vegas Convention Center conceptual designs and the Las Vegas Convention Center Expansion construction images and b-roll, click here.